-Sexual Misconduct Advisors are recruited by the Kenyon College EOO and are specifically trained to assist persons who need support or who need clarification regarding sexual harassment issues.
+Sexual Misconduct Advisers are recruited by the Kenyon College Title IX and Section 504 Coordinator and are specifically trained to assist persons who need support or who need clarification regarding sexual harassment issues.

 The Misconduct Advisors will listen actively to the person's concerns and be available to discuss all forms of sexual harassment with anyone concerned, including the persons offended, the person accused, and concerned associates and friends.
 Sexual Misconduct Advisors offer support to the persons involved by: